nieznanysprawiciel/yagna-named-extension/README.md

 ## How it works?

-`yagna-named` subscribes `Demand` on market to get Offers from Providers. `Offer` contains `` field, which will be used by extension as Node name.
+`yagna-named` subscribes `Demand` on market to get Offers from Providers. `Offer` contains `nodeID` field, which will be used by extension as Node name.
 Node names are cached on disk and later used when running commands, so we don't query market each time, we execute a command.